violacaroline/converter-web-app-js/DEVELOPER.md

 * A user should be able to convert weight in ounces and pounds to grams and kilograms.
 * A user should be able to convert volume in pints and gallons to litres.
 * A user should get an informative error message displayed if conversion failed.
-* A user should not have to choose the values again if user stays on page when first conversion fails.
+* A user should not have to choose the values again if user stays on page when previous conversion fails.
 * The values should clear out if user leaves page.

 ## Use-Cases